AreteAssociates/stridr/docs/stridr_commands.md

 ```buzzkill``` will shut the damn buzzer off for a second.
 Some scuttle sources will turn it right back on.
 Best of luck.

 ```buzz``` will make your neighbors angry with you.

+See the notes below for how you can talk to the MSP yourself to turn the buzzer on and off manually.
+During development people were annoying me so I might have deleted these commands to share my frustration with others.
+I am only human and therefore flawed.

 Talking to the MSP430
 ---------------------